nikdudek/ProjektZespolowy/README.md

 * [Setup](#setup)

 ## General info
-This project is a website. {dodac dalej..}
+This project is a classified advertisements website. {dodac dalej..}

 ## Technologies
 Project is created with: